jacksleight/laravel-omni/README.md

 * Template [helper functions](#helpers) are defined as protected methods with an attribute, not public methods.
 This is because public methods are reserved for Livewire actions.
 * Attributes are not exposed as variables in the template scope, they only exist in the attribute bag.
 This is to keep things tidy and avoid kebab-case variable names.
+* Conditionally rendering components by implementing `shouldRender` is not supported.

 ### Known Issues